geerlingguy/ansible-role-varnish/README.md

 Services that will be started at boot and should be running after this role is complete.
 You might need to add additional services if required, e.g. `varnishncsa` and `varnishlog`.
 If set to an empty array, no services will be enabled at startup.

+    varnish_packagecloud_repo_yum_repository_priority: "1"

+The `yum` priority for the Packagecloud repository used to install Varnish.
+Setting this explicitly forces yum to use the Packagecloud repositories to install Varnish even in environments (e.g. Amazon Linux) where other repositories may have higher priorities than the default.

     varnish_backends:
       apache:
         host: 10.0.2.2